CtrlK

 Trigger Term Quality

 Good coverage of natural terms users would say: 'write documentation', 'proposals', 'technical specs', 'decision docs', 'writing docs', 'creating proposals', 'drafting specs', 'documentation tasks'.
-These are terms users would naturally use when requesting this kind of help.
+These are terms users would naturally use when requesting help with documentation.

 3 / 3